 Mixed Drinks and Sushi Rolls

-There are a few alcoholic drinks that also pair well.
+There are a few alcoholic drinks that also pair well with sushi.
 But one I particularly like is a Domo Arigato.
 This particular drink has mezcal , fresh ginger juice, lime, and a few drops of sesame oil.
 And although thought of as a Mexican drink only, it pair perfectly to sushi rolls, especially the ones that have sesame seeds.

 And the mezcal is a light enough alcohol so it doesn’t fight the roll’s taste at all.
 Give it a try, you’ll be really happy you did.